 Social media

-Focusing your efforts on posting consistent, valuable content on one channel where your target market is, will likely be far better than spreading yourself thin across multiple channels.
-For example, Facebook typically has an older demographic.
-There are also large finance communities on forum-style platform Reddit where you might have a chance to showcase your expertise and value as an individual.
+Focusing your efforts on posting consistent, valuable content on one channel where your target market will likely be better than spreading yourself thin across multiple channels.
+For example, Facebook and LinkedIn typically have an older demographic, while Instagram and TikTok is usually younger.

 Events